viperproject/gobra/docs/tutorial.md

 # A Tutorial on Gobra
 ## Introduction
 *Gobra* is an automated, modular verifier for heap-manipulating, concurrent Go programs.
-Gobra supports a large subset of Go, including Go’s interfaces and primitive data structures.
+It supports a large subset of Go, including Go’s interfaces and primitive data structures.
 Gobra verifies memory safety, crash safety, data-race freedom, and partial correctness based on user-provided specifications.
 Gobra takes as input a `.gobra` file containing a Go program annotated with